scottcburgess/Bayesian-evolvability-NCII/README.md

 Code run in R but requires the installation of JAGS (https://mcmc-jags.sourceforge.io/)

-Bayesian analysis of a North Carolina II breeding design.
+Bayesian analysis of Molgula occidentalis (ascidian) larval traits from a North Carolina II (NCII) breeding design.

 All code written by Eric Archer (https://github.com/EricArcher), except ###.